vittorioromeo/VRSFML/DESIGN.md

     - All factory functions have been improved to support RVO or NRVO, checked via GCC's `-Wnrvo` flag.
     - Added `Vector2<T>::movedTowards(T r, Angle phi)` function.
     - `sf::Vector2`, `sf::Vector3`, and `sf::Rect` are now aggregates.
+    - Removed catch-all headers such as `SFML/Audio.hpp` to promote good header hygiene in user projects.

 <!--